Why Our Cubicles Make Us Miserable

 Brain-imaging research demonstrates the deep-seated nature of these preferences: Our desire for prospect and refuge is so strong, it even affects our perception of art.
 A 2006 study found that the pleasure centers of the brain consistently light up when we view landscapes, especially when their vantage point is one of refuge.

 Our desire for safe locations also explains why sitting with our backs exposed can leave us feeling tense.
-We don’t enjoy having others sneak up on us and seek to minimize potential threat.
+We don’t enjoy having others sneak up on us and seek to minimize potential threats.
 As environmental psychologist Sally Augustin points out, this is one reason that restaurant booths fill up more quickly than free-standing tables.
 Mafia folklore has it that it’s best to sit with your back to the wall.
 It seems our ancient ancestors felt the same way.

 Another evolutionary insight: We’re happiest when we’re close to the outdoors.
 As hunter-gatherers, being outside was essential to our survival.
 It meant proximity to food, water, and other people.
 And an extensive body of work reveals that nature is essential for psychological functioning.
 A 1984 study, for example, found that patients require fewer painkillers, and fewer days to recuperate from surgery, when assigned to a room overlooking trees.
 Scenes of nature, researchers argue, reduce our anxiety and lower muscle tension, which helps our bodies heal.

 Having a view of the outdoors has also been shown to promote performance in the workplace.
 Employees who sit near a window are better at staying on task, show greater interest in their work, and report more loyalty to their company.
 A 2003 study found that when call center employees—who often rotate seats—are placed near a window, they generate an additional $3,000 of productivity per year.
-Research even suggests that the amount of direct sunlight entering an office can reliably predict the level of employee satisfaction in a workplace.
+Research even suggests that the amount of direct sunlight entering an office can reliably predict the level of employee satisfaction in the workplace.

 What is it about access to nature that makes us feel better?